 "The one ongoing process that will take millions of years to correct is the loss of genetic and species diversity by the destruction of natural habitats.
 This is the folly our descendants are least likely to forgive us."

 Dr. E.O.
-Wilson's words remind us that although extinction is a necessary part of the life cycle, its pace in the era of man is catastrophically high.
-Estimates on that pace differ—from 10 times to 1,000 times the historic rate—but the severity is beyond question: we are witnessing one of the greatest losses of biodiversity in Earth’s history.
+Wilson's words remind us that although extinction is a natural part of the cycle of evolution, its pace in the era of man is catastrophically high.
+Estimates on that pace differ—from 10 times to 1,000 times the historic rate—but the severity is beyond question: we are witnessing one of the greatest losses of biodiversity in Earth’s history, what many scientists go so far as to call “the sixth mass extinction.”
 NatureServe's data show that in the United States alone, more than 500 species are extinct or missing.
-Worldwide, as many as half of all species alive today are hurtling unchecked toward oblivion.
+Worldwide, as many as half of all species are hurtling unchecked toward oblivion.

 Feeding the World